evert/evert.github.com/_posts/2013/2013-12-18-replacing-myopenid.md

 The link to my profile and `rel="me"` is what's important here.
 On both my GitHub and Twitter accounts, I now need to create links _back_ to http://evertpot.com/.
-To do this, you simply need to make sure that the url used on your profile has your homepage, as you can see on [my github][11].
+To do this, you simply need to make sure that these respective profile pages link back to your homepage.

+You can see this on [my GitHub profile][11].

 Then, head over to [IndieAuth][7].
 Log in once using their form, and you're off.